 Root causes for chronic manipulation are complex and deep-seated.
 But whatever drives an individual to be psychologically manipulative, it’s not easy when you’re on the receiving end of such aggression.
 How can one successfully manage these situations?
 Here are eight keys to handling manipulative people.
 Not all of the tips below may apply to your particular situation.
 Simply utilize what works and leave the rest.

-For more in-depth tools on how to effectively handle difficult individuals, download free excerpts of my publications (click on titles) "How to Successfully Handle Passive-Aggressive People," "How to Communicate Effectively and Handle Difficult People," and "Communication Success with Four Personality Types."
+For more in-depth tools on how to effectively handle difficult individuals, download free excerpts of my publications (click on titles) "How to Successfully Handle Manipulative People," "How to Successfully Handle Narcissists," and "How to Successfully Handle Passive-Aggressive People."

 1. Know Your Fundamental Human Rights*